 Hadoop has a library class, org.apache.hadoop.mapred.lib.FieldSelectionMapReduce, that effectively allows you to process text data like the unix "cut" utility.
 The map function defined in the class treats each input key/value pair as a list of fields.
 You can specify the field separator (the default is the tab character).
 You can select an arbitrary list of fields as the map output key, and an arbitrary list of fields as the map output value.
 Similarly, the reduce function defined in the class treats each input key/value pair as a list of fields.
-You can select an arbitrary list of fields as the reduce output key, and an arbitrary list of fields as the reduce output value.
-For example:
+You can select an arbitrary list of fields as the reduce output key, and an arbitrary list of fields as the reduce output key, and an arbitrary list of fields as the reduce output key, and an arbitrary list of fields as the reduce output key.